David-Durst/aetherlingHaskellIR/src/lib/SimulatorLib/README.md

 # The Simulator

-The files in the `Simulator` directory implement a functional simulator for Aetherling pipelines: this simulator (which lives in `Simulator.Simulator.hs` does not concern itself with the actual timing of the circuit, but instead works with "streams" of input/output values that have a precise ordering but not precisely specified timing.
+The files in the `Simulator` directory implement a functional simulator for Aetherling pipelines: this simulator does not concern itself with the actual timing of the circuit, but instead works with "streams" of input/output values that have a precise ordering but not precisely specified timing.
 This document describes:

 1. How to use the simulator
 2. How to extend the simulator with a combinational leaf op